Meet Katie Bouman, One Woman Who Helped Make the World's First Image of a Black Hole

 Her focus was on making sure the methods they used would show an image of precisely what was at the center of the M87 Galaxy, not just what the team hoped would be there.

 Happily, it turned out that those were one and the same.
-Bouman recalls feeling complete disbelief when her team ran their first tests and saw the ring they hoped would appear.
+Bouman recalls feeling complete disbelief when her team ran their first tests and saw the ring appear.
 “Even though we had worked on this for years, I don’t think any of us expected we would get a ring that easily,” she says.
 “We just expected a blob.”

 ‘Not just sitting in a lab’